Please don’t go yet…

 I kept looking for the reason in this event of our life.
 I even came to the point of asking God, why?
 Of all the people, why my mom?
 I know she still has a mission to accomplish in this world.
 We may not understand and know it for now, but I know that everything happens for a reason.

 Well, if there’s someone I really wanted to say THANK YOU.
 He’s Jesus.
 I know I’m not religiously going to church like other people but I always feel connected as I start and end my day with prayers.
 I got it from my parents.

 It may sound cheesy or whatever, but I feel Jesus the entire month we’re in the hospital.
 Every night at 12 midnight, while I’m sitting next to my mom’s bed.
 I always whispered prayers asking for some miracles to happen the next morning.
 And there’s no single day that my prayer was not granted.
 From a simple wish hoping that my mom will open her eyes tomorrow to miraculous events like “Tomorrow her NGT (Naso-gastric tube) will be removed and she can start eating.
 She will breathe normally as they take away the mechanical ventilator tomorrow morning.
 I prayed exactly what I really want to happen.
 And nothing left unanswered.
 NOTHING!”

 P.S.
-We haven’t recovered yet to the incident that happened to our mom.
+We haven’t recovered yet from the incident that happened to our mom.
 Then a man very close to our hearts passed away.
 Our grandfather (mom’s father) died a few weeks after he visited our mom from the hospital.
 Do you know what’s heart-wrenching with it?
 I wasn’t there because I went back to Vietnam for work and I can’t do anything.

 Parting words that I want you to instill in your minds no matter how hard the situation is: